rakshithkalmadi/hashfinance-agents/README.md

 4. Register with orchestrator in main `agent.py`

 ### Testing
-Use the sample queries in `questions.md` for testing different agent functionalities:
+Use the sample queries in `questions.md`, `questions_s.md`, or `questions.py` for testing different agent functionalities.
-- Projection Agent: "How much will I have in 2 years with 10% returns?"
-- Education Agent: "What is NAV in mutual funds?"

 ## 🤝 Contributing